Colegio Mayor de San Bartolomé: 1887 to 1928

-In 1887 the Company of Jesus returned to Bogota and the National School of St. Bartholomew was again put under their direction.
+In 1887 the Company of Jesus returned to Bogotá and the National School of St. Bartholomew was again put under their direction.
 In 1891 the first baccalaureate took place.

 In the year 1902, President Jose Manuel Marroquín and Archbishop Bernardo Herrera Restrepo, officially consecrated the nation to the Sacred Heart of Jesus on June 22.

 1928 to 1941

 In 1928 the National Congress recognized the autonomy of the College by Law 44.
 It ceded the use of the building that was considered national property and it became a private school with the name of Colegio San Bartolomé.
 In 1930 Xaverian University was reestablished in the College.
 In 1937, the National Congress by Law 110 claimed the building, forcing the Jesuits to construct a new building on the grounds of La Merced while appealing to the Supreme Court on ownership of the building.

-In 1937 the high school students formed a football team that in 1946 became the current Millonarios Fútbol Club, the squad with the most professional football titles in the country.
+In 1937 the high school students formed a football team that in 1946 became the current Millonarios Fútbol Club, the squad with the second most professional football titles in the country.

 1941 to 1952

 With the possibility of expropriation of the school building, the Jesuits built a new one on La Merced farm.
-They continued the College under the name of St. Bartholomew La Merced College, without renouncing the rights they had on the Colegio de San Bartolomé on Bolivar Square.
+They continued the College under the name of St. Bartholomew La Merced College, without renouncing the rights they had on the Colegio de San Bartolomé on Plaza de Bolívar.
 Construction was subsidized by the sale of part of the farm land, for a neighbourhood in La Merced.
 In 1941 classes began in the new school, and the old building was appropriated by the nation and run as a public school with the name of Colegio Nacional de San Bartolomé.

 On 10 January 1951, Laureano Gomez, president and graduate of St. Bartholomew secondary school, returned the national school to the Jesuits with a five-year contract, by which they undertook to educate free 900 day pupils and 200 workers in night school.
 The government paid $25,000 pesos a month and ceded the building.